Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Towards a Combinatorial Algorithm for FE-ID**-C

 \KappaDelta*

-For two speeds, Algorithm \ref{alg:kappa_delta} is not identical to Algorithm \ref{alg:UU_2speeds}.
-Hence, we would not consider it a direct generalization.
-However, it is important to note that Barcelo et al. did introduce concepts similar to the affection and shrinking energy: two important concepts for our algorithm.
-For the runtime of the algorithm, note that a step where we speed up job~\(j\) ends when either~\(\kappa_j\) or~\(\Delta_j\) changes.
-If~\(\kappa_j\) changes, then~\(j\) loses its affection on some job.
-Thus, this cannot happen more than~\(n\) times for each job.
-If~\(\Delta_j\) changes, then~\(j\) must have reached the next given speed.
-Hence, this can happen at most~\(k\) times for each job.
-It follows that the number of steps is~\(O(n^2k)\).
-Since we can also compute how much we can increase the speed of a job until it either reaches the next fixed speed or loses affection in polynomial time, it follows that Algorithm \ref{alg:kappa_delta} runs in polynomial time.

-To prove the correctness of Algorithm \ref{alg:kappa_delta}, we will show that for any schedule that was not constructed by the algorithm we can do the following.
-By slowing down one job and speeding up another, we either obtain an improvement in the objective, or a schedule that is ``more similar" to the schedule constructed by Algorithm \ref{alg:kappa_delta}.
+To prove the correctness of Algorithm \ref{alg:kappa_delta}, we show that for any schedule that was not constructed by the algorithm, we can do the following.
+By slowing down one job and speeding up another, we either obtain an improvement in the objective, or a schedule that is ``more similar'' to the schedule constructed by Algorithm \ref{alg:kappa_delta}.
 To show that such an exchange exists, we exploit the fact that affection is easier to describe in a setting with unit-size and unweighted jobs.
 To use this, we introduce new terminology and prove several results on the affection in this setting.
-We then define a way to construct any structure that is similar to Algorithm \ref{alg:kappa_delta}.
-This will allow us to compare schedules to the one from the algorithm, and determine which jobs we need for the exchange.
+Algorithm \ref{alg:kappa_delta} starts with all jobs at speed~\(s_1\) and then increases the speed of the jobs in a specific order.
+To better compare schedules to the one from the algorithm, we define a way to construct schedules that is similar to the algorithm, but can be used to reconstruct any given schedule.
+We use this construction to determine which jobs we need for the exchange.

-Since the jobs are ordered from earliest to latest release time, jobs are never preempted.
+Since the jobs are unit-size and are ordered from earliest to latest release time, jobs are never preempted.
 Hence, the affection set of a job~\(j\) is always of the form~\(\{j,j+1,\dots,j+\ell\}\) where we have~\(\ell\in\{0,\dots,n-1\}\).
 The following definition captures this and will help us describe affection throughout the algorithm.